 The cost of your print advertising and the maintenance of your online presence are shown in this section.
-Don't forget to look out for a sponsorship opportunity later in the spring quarter.
+If you buy any extra bits of market research, you will find the cost in this section too.
+And don't forget to look out for a sponsorship opportunity later in the game.